vlasvlasvlas/llm-cache-faq-based/README.md

 ## Why

-Streamline response efficiency by harnessing the power of Large Language Models (LLMs) with the DocCache FAQ Accelerator.
+Enhance response efficiency with the LLM CacheFAQ Accelerator, leveraging the capabilities of Large Language Models (LLMs).

 The primary objective is to significantly reduce response times for user queries related to a specific document.
 Traditional real-time question-response approaches can be time-consuming and resource-intensive.